Cable Franchises—Transfers and Renewals

-There is a significant risk for municipalities in transfers as follows: cable companies contend that under the 1984 Cable Act in a transfer the "slate is wiped clean" as to any defaults by the prior cable company.
+There is a significant risk for municipalities in transfers.
+Cable companies contend that under the 1984 Cable Act in a transfer the "slate is wiped clean" as to any defaults by the prior cable company.
 Unless this contention is specifically negated as a part of a transfer, the municipality may find that it has lost significant rights and claims, such as claims for damages or underpayment of franchise fees.
-The risk is increased because under federal law, if a municipality does not act on a complete Form 394 within 120 days of receiving it, the transfer is automatically deemed approved.
+The risk is increased because under federal law the transfer is automatically deemed approved if a municipality does not act on a complete Form 394 within 120 days of receiving it,

 The combination of "approval by lapse of time" and the cable company contention creates a risk that municipalities can easily lose rights in a transfer.

 Cable franchises are the agreement or ordinance setting forth the terms on which a cable company is given permission to provide cable service in a municipality.
 By state and federal law, a cable company must have such a franchise to use the public rights of way for its lines and to provide service.

 - which company is authorized to provide cable service (and what happens if the company changes)